 History records that Titus did not intend to destroy the temple, who’s porticos had only been completed in 64 AD.
 God, though, had different plans and the temple was set ablaze.
 In fulfillment of Jesus’ Olivet Discourse prophesies not one stone was left atop another as the Roman army scavenged the site for the Gold that melted out of the fire.

-By 72 AD the Roman army had marched south to the desert hill top fortress of Masada and after building a ramp to the top the Romans conquered the last remaining Jewish hold out in the ancient lands.
+By 72 AD the Roman army had marched south to the desert hill top fortress of Masada.
+After building an earthen ramp to the top, the Romans conquered the last remaining Jewish hold out in the ancient lands.

-Our focus here in this section is to look at the various chronological prophesies the exist to point out the dates surrounding this military campaign.
+Our focus here is to look at the various chronological prophesies that exist in scripture to point out the dates surrounding this military campaign.